 Fire Compartmentation

 Fire compartmentation is integral to structural fire protection and fire safety in properties.
-It’s primary purpose is to slow or stop the spread of flames and smoke, allowing for the safe evacuation of occupants and offering protection for firefighters.
-It’s a passive fire protection method that’s a requirement in almost all buildings.
+Its primary purpose is to slow or stop the spread of flames and smoke, allowing for the safe evacuation of occupants and offering protection for firefighters.
+It’s a passive fire protection compartmentation method that’s a requirement in almost all buildings.

 Fire compartmentation is the act of dividing a large space into smaller sections.
 These are typically fire-resistant, delaying the spread of fire, smoke and heat.
 This allows more time for evacuation and reduces property damage.
 It also makes taming the flames easier for fire and rescue services.